roerohan/Gravitas-Portal-CSI/README.md

 ```

 5. Visit the home page to view all entries.
+6. Entries are repopulated every 10 minutes by default.

 > Note: You can run `npm run populate` to populate the database.
 A cron job automatically populates the database in `server.js`.